geothachankary/airport-explorer-book/README.md

 ![]()

-Sounds simple, but there is a lot happening under the hood, and you will almost certainly be introduced to new techniques which you can apply in your own applications.
+Sounds simple (and it is), but there is a lot happening under the hood, and you will almost certainly be introduced to new techniques which you can apply in your own applications.

 ## What you will learn